 No one should have to worry about being fired from a job, evicted from an apartment, or turned away at the corner store because of who you are or whom you love.
 But in Texas, discrimination against someone on the basis of sexual orientation, gender identity, or gender expression still isn’t prohibited by law.

 Religious exemptions: Religious liberty is a fundamental American value, protected by the First Amendment and numerous state and federal laws.
 But religious liberty doesn’t give anyone special rights to discriminate against others just because of who they are.
-And yet the opponents of equality are launching a coordinated effort to create religious exemptions in healthcare, in social services, in the workplace, in access to housing, in business, and even in government.
-The negative effects aren’t limited to LGBTQ discrimination; everyone’s rights are at stake.
+And yet the opponents of equality launched a coordinated effort to create religious exemptions in healthcare, in social services, in the workplace, in access to housing, in business, and even in government.
+The negative effects wouldn’t be limited to LGBTQ discrimination; everyone’s rights are at stake.
 To learn more about the threat posed by religious exemptions, check at our Religious Exemption Issue Brief.

 IF YOU ATTACK ONE TEXAN, YOU ATTACK ALL TEXANS